fliphess/diamond-collector-packager/README.md

 Each diamond collector can be enabled by installing the corresponding package.

-In settings.yml you define the collector name and the content of the collectors config file.
+In settings.yml you define the diamond collector name and the content of the collectors config file.
-After running the create packages script, all config files are generated to build.
+After running the create packages script, all config files needed to build are generated.

+This script generates several files:
+* A collector config file: /etc/diamond/collectors/<collector_name>.conf for each collector defined in settings.yml
+* A debian/<package name>.install file that moves this collector config file and optionally custom collectors to the default location when installing on a debian or ubuntu server.
+* A debian/control file containing all collector package definitions.

-After building, you can easily enabled packages by running
+After running this script, building and uploading your package to a ppa or repository server, you can easily enable diamond collectors by running:

     apt-get install -y diamond-collector-<name>